 If travelling via the coast road to Redcar, you will also pass by Staithes and also Saltburn to get there.
 Saltburn is another seaside town having a free pier to walk out on and has numerous cafe’s and fish and chip shops.

 Redcar is a medium sized town.
 The beach area here is approximately 8 miles long in total.
-It stretches from Saltburn, past Marske (another seaside town) and through Redcar, all the way to the River Tees.
+The beach stretches from Saltburn Cliffs (seen in the distance), past Marske (another seaside town) and through Redcar, all the way to the River Tees which is a further 4 miles away.

-Redcar has different cuisine restaurants, many pubs, reasonable shopping and several free museums.
+Redcar has varied cuisine restaurants, many pubs, reasonable shopping and several free museums.
 The Oldest lifeboat in the world, built in 1802 and still intact, is located on Redcar Promenade.
 The ‘Zetland Lifeboat Museum’ is free to visit.
-Kirkleatham Museum, also free, is on the outskirts of Redcar town and once again, it is worth visiting.
-Cafe on site and kids play area and free parking.
+Kirkleatham Museum, also free, is on the outskirts of Redcar town and once again, it is worth visiting with a great kids play area and free parking.

 Another picturesque area of cliffs and beach.
-This is 37 miles from Whitby, beyond Cayton Bay, Scarborough and Filey.
+Flamborough is 37 miles from Whitby, beyond Cayton Bay, Scarborough and Filey.

 The North Yorkshire Moors

 Around this area are the villages of Egton, Lealholm and Ugthorpe.
-These all have little country pubs to drop in to.
+These all have little country pubs to drop in to and are worth planning into your journey.
 The Carvery on Sunday at the Black Bull in Ugthorpe is very filling and tasty.
 Book in advance though!

-Hopefully this page has given you some idea of what’s around the Whitby area?
-It doesn’t cover everything but it’s a hint of what’s there and what’s going on.
+Hopefully the information that we have compiled on this page has given you some idea of what’s around the Whitby area?
+It doesn’t cover everything but it’s a hint of what’s there and what’s going on, all within an hours drive from Whitby.
+With a bit of luck it should offer you several suggestions to fill your days and to see what’s on nearby…

 Enjoy your travels